waldyrious/sequelize/docs/manual/other-topics/dialect-specific-things.md

 });
 ```

-## Data type: TIMESTAMP WITHOUT TIME ZONE - PostgreSQL only
+## Data type: TIMESTAMP WITHOUT TIME ZONE - Postgres only

-If you are working with the PostgreSQL `TIMESTAMP WITHOUT TIME ZONE` and you need to parse it to a different timezone, please use the pg library's own parser:
+If you are working with the Postgres `TIMESTAMP WITHOUT TIME ZONE` and you need to parse it to a different timezone, please use the pg library's own parser:

 ```js
 require('pg').types.setTypeParser(1114, stringValue => {